-The Blueprint for Action on Housing (Blueprint) is the result of seven years of consultation and engagement across the Government of Nunavut and with Stakeholders in Nunavut's housing system.
+The Blueprint for Action on Housing (Blueprint) results from seven years of consultation and engagement across the Government of Nunavut and with Stakeholders in Nunavut's housing system.
 The Blueprint documents a commitment to the shared responsibility for meeting the challenge of Nunavut's housing crisis.
 Using the Blueprint as a roadmap, the government of Nunavut is addressing the housing crisis through 60 actions that aim to meet four main goals: